Functionable/BlurEngineLuaDocs/docs/events.md

 *Parameters: **int** X, **int** Y*

 These are the absolute position of the mouse on the screen, not the delta position.
 This event is called every time the mouse is moved on the screen.

 ### mouseClick

 *Parameters: **BUTTON** key, **BUTTON_ACTION** action, **int** mods*

+This event is called every time a button on the mouse is pressed.
-Key is the BUTTON enum which you can read about here (TODO: LINK)
+Key is the BUTTON [enum](enums.md).
 Action is used to tell if the button was pressed, released, or held.
 The mods parameter indicates whether keys like SHIFT or CTRL were also being pressed.

-This event is called every time a button on the mouse is pressed.

 ### mouseScroll

 *Parameters: **int** xscroll, **int** yscroll*

+This event is called every time a scroll wheel is scrolled.
-xscroll is used for devices that can scroll to the left/right

-yscroll is what you most likely want to use.
+*xscroll* is used for devices that can scroll to the left/right *yscroll* is what you most likely want to use.
 (Note: not always 1 or -1, you might want to clamp it if you're going to use this as a multiplier)

-This event is called every time a scroll wheel is scrolled.

 ### passiveInput

 *Parameters: **KEY** key, **BUTTON_ACTION** action*

 Action is used to tell if the button was released, or pressed.

-Key is the KEY enum which you can read about [here](enums.md).
+Key is the KEY [enum](enums.md).
 This event is obviously called every time a button is pressed.

 ## Physics events